Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/05 Our Response_DAO Index.md

 #### Questionnaire V0.9

-You can find the Questionnaire, as of Version 0.9 (V0.9), in the table below, including the rationale for each question.
+You can find the Questionnaire %%can change name to DAO Index Assessment Instrument (DIAI)%%, as of Version 0.9 (V0.9), in the table below, including the rationale for each question.

+The main goal of the DIAI is to assess adherence to the principles (i.e., measuring the gap between real world practices and our idealized version of DAOs).

+The questionnaire is comprised of forty-five (45) questions, with the following item breakdown per principle.

+- BSP: 13
+- PDC: 11
+- CPB: 2
+- D2D: 2
+- IDT: 7
+- CBC: 3
+- OT: 4
+- HCAG: 3

+The data dictionary for the questionnaire is described in the table below.

 #### Glossary